 If you would like to learn more please follow the steps below.

-Call our bequest manager on her direct line 9210 7408 and have a chat.
-Lee will walk you through any queries you may have and can post or email you a bequest booklet to peruse at your leisure and discuss with family, before a decision.
+Call us on 02 9223 7833 and have a chat.
+We will walk you through any queries you may have and can post or email you a bequest booklet to peruse at your leisure and discuss with family, before a decision.

 Call your solicitor and make an appointment to create or update your Will to include a bequest to ACRF.
 You will need our recommended Will Wording (see below).
-If you haven’t got a family solicitor, you may wish to attend one of ACRF’S annual Wills Day events held in Sydney, where a pro bono solicitor will create a Simple Will for a greatly reduced fee.
+If you haven’t got a family solicitor, you may wish to attend one of ACRF’S annual Wills Day events, where a volunteer solicitor will create a Simple Will for a greatly reduced fee.

 We would love to know so we can celebrate your decision to include us in your Will, thereby helping us outsmart cancer!

 Australia has federal laws that state what should happen to your estate and your assets, if you are to pass without a Will (intestate).

 If you have minor children but no Will, (therefore no provision for them when you die), a judge can decide who is the best person to become their guardian.
 By creating a legal Will, you can control who raises your children and when they receive their inheritance once they come of age.

 YOUR FAVOURITE CHARITIES:

 You may have told your friends and family that you wish your favourite charity to receive a gift when you pass.
 However, if you do not have a legal Will, this wish cannot be upheld and is at the discretion of your executor.